sudheeksha/Sentiment-Analysis-Text-Summarization-NLP-ML/README.md

 - reviews_analysis.py contains only one function, upon running this script the following steps take place:
           - Selenium starts a chrome browser and loads the specified URL.
           - The loop continues to scroll through the webpage until "load-more" button is encountered.
-          - BeautifulSoup is then intialized
+          - BeautifulSoup is then intialized which scrapes the data from the HTML page.
+          - These reviews are stored in a json file, the key represents movie name and the value contains a list of reviews.

 ## Sentiment Analysis